 For admission to the John Molson MBA program a valid GMAT score of 580 or better is much preferred over a GRE result.
 However, if you have already written the GRE and have a strong score, then a GRE score may be considered instead of a GMAT, provided your GRE score is equivalent to a GMAT of at least 580.
-Please refer to the ETS comparison tool to assess if your GRE score is comparable.

 We grant automatic exemptions to the English Language Proficiency (ELP) requirement if an applicant has completed a 3 or 4-year university degree in English, at an institution listed on our exempt country list or if you have completed a Quebec Diploma of Collegial Studies (DEC) and a university degree at a Quebec university (proof of DEC is required);

 If your country does not fall into the exemption list and you do not meet one of the exempt conditions, you will be asked to take one of the following proficiency tests to meet the ELP requirements:

 TOEFL iBT (minimum 95 overall, minimum 20 in each band),

 IELTS Academic (minimum 7.0 overall, minimum 6.5 in each band), or